NicSterian/a1-service-expert/CONTEXT.md

 - Landline truly optional (no minimum length enforced).
 - Repeat password mismatch now shows immediately when either password field changes.
 - Submit path uses Zod validation (and sets RHF errors) to prevent accidental focusing of optional fields; focus now remains stable with clear inline error messages instead.
-- `marketingOptIn` treated as optional in schema to avoid any stray ÔøΩRequiredÔøΩ state on optional controls.
+- `marketingOptIn` treated as optional in schema to avoid any stray ìRequiredî state on optional controls.
  - Silenced profile fetch errors when unauthenticated or API not running (e.g., `Cannot GET /account/profile`) to keep the flow clean in dev.

 Files